 Dangers & Annoyances

 Cartagena is the safest metropolis in Colombia – around 2000 police officers patrol the old city alone.
 That said, don't flaunt your wealth, and stay alert at night in less-populated areas such La Matuna, the modern strip between Getsemaní and the old city.
-You are more likely to be irritated by peddlers than become a victim of any crime.
-Aggressive hassling in the streets by unofficial vendors selling tourist tat, women or cocaine is definitely the main nuisance here.
+You're more likely to be irritated by peddlers than to become a victim of any crime.
+Aggressive hassling in the streets by unofficial vendors selling tourist tat, cocaine or the services of prostitutes is definitely the main nuisance here.
 A simple 'No quiero nada' ('I don't want anything') should shoo them away.

 Embassies & Consulates